nikavgeros/Data-Science-Projects/README.md

 ## Contributing
 Please feel free to contribute to this repository by submitting a pull request.
 If you find any issues or have suggestions, please open an issue.

-## License
-This repository is licensed under the [LICENSE](https://github.com/yourusername/yourrepo/blob/master/LICENSE) file.

 ## Acknowledgements
 - Data sources used in the projects
 - Any other relevant acknowledgements

 ## Contact
-For any questions or inquiries, please contact me at [email or social media handle].
+For any questions or inquiries, please contact me at nik.avgeros@gmail.com.